Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Personally I spend about $550 per month on gas and groceries, which is enough to justify using the

-This card pays 4% cash back on all gas and grocery purchases, but also comes with a $99 annual fee.
-You’d need to spend at least $206 per month on gas and groceries in order to break even with the annual fee.
+This card pays 4% cash back on all recurring bills and grocery purchases, 2% on all gas and daily transit purchases, but also comes with a $120 annual fee.
+You’d need to spend at least $250 per month on recurring bills and groceries in order to break even with the annual fee.
 Or you can take your savings a step further and negotiate to have your annual fee waived, which is something I do annually (more below).

 Combining multiple cards to max rewards